GluuFederation/docs-ce-prod/docs/source/operation/backup.md

 		/opt/opendj/bin/stop-ds
 		```

-	- If you are moving to a new ldap copy over your schema files from this directory.
+	- If you are moving to a new LDAP, copy over your schema files from the following directory.
 Otherwise simply copy it for backup:

 		```
 		bash